A2Amir/Introduction-to-ROS--Robot-Operating-System/README.md

 # 7. Turtlesim Overview

-In this section we are going to get some hands-on experience with a helpful little simulator package called **TurtleSim**.
+In this section I am going to get some hands-on experience with a helpful little simulator package called **TurtleSim**.
 Actually, the use of turtles and robotics goes back to the 1940s.
 Early roboticist William Gray Walter created some of the first autonomous devices, turtle robots which he called **Elmer and Elsie** and in the 1960s at MIT, Seymour Papert used turtle robots in robotics education.

 <p align="right">